A pull day workout is an effective way to improve strength and muscle size in many of the major muscles in your upper body.

 3. Lat Pulldown

-The lat pulldown is a staple for pull day workouts and one of the best exercises you can do for your latissimus dorsi.
+The lat pulldown is a staple for pull day workouts and is one of the best lat exercises you can do.
 In addition, it works your biceps, grip, and rear deltoids.

 My general recommendation is to use a wide overhand grip, but feel free to change the grip to your liking.